proxmox/proxmox-datacenter-manager/README.md

 # Proxmox Datacenter Manager

-A stand-alone API + GUI product with the following main features for multiple instances of Proxmox VE, Proxmox Backup Server and potentially also Proxmox Mail Gateway in one central place:
+A stand-alone API + GUI product with the following main features for multiple instances of Proxmox VE and Proxmox Backup Server in one central place.

-- Status and Health overview for the core resources.
-E.g., for PVE/PBS/PMG hosts, PVE guests or PBS backups
-- *Basic* Management of the core resources.
-- Connect those separate instances.
-E.g., cross-cluster VM live-migration and also SDN in the long term.

 ## Feature Overview

-The basic core features of the Proxmox Datacenter Manager planned for the long run (not everything will be finished for the initial 1.0):

-- Connect & display an arbitrary amount of independent nodes or clusters ("Datacenters")
+- Connect & display an arbitrary amount of independent nodes or clusters ("Remotes")
 - View the status and load of all resources, which includes nodes, virtual guests, storages, datastores and so on.
-  This part basically will be a "glorified dashboard" that tries to present information such that potential problematic outliers can be found more easily.
-Automatic refresh with low frequency (range of ~1 - 30 minutes) combined with active refresh "button" for a specific node/cluster
+Proxmox Datacenter Manager provides a dashboard that tries to present information such that potential problematic outliers can be found easily.
+- Customizable dashboards ("views") showing a configurable subset of resources
-- Basic management of the resources: shutdown, reboot, start, ...
+- Basic management of the guest resources
-- Management of some configurations

-  - Backup jobs
+  - Resource graphs
+  - Basic power management (start, reboot, shutdown)
+- Remote shell for Proxmox VE and Proxmox Backup Server remotes
+- Global overview over available system updates for managed remotes
-  - Firewall
+- Firewall overview for all managed remotes
-  - SDN
+- Basic SDN overview for all managed remotes
+- Remote migration of virtual guests between different datacenters Advertising use of ZFS & Ceph backed replication for quicker transfer on actual migration
+- View configuration health state (subscription, APT repositories, pending updates, ...)
+- User management / access control
+  - Users/API token
+  - Support for LDAP and Active Directory
+  - Support for OpenID Connect
+  - Support for complex Two-Factor Authentication
-  - ..?
+- ACME/Let's Encrypt

+- A non-exhaustive list of features planned for future releases is:
+  - Management of more configuration (e.g. backup jobs, notification policies, package repos, HA)
+  - Active-standby architecture for standby instances of PDM to avoid single point of failure.
+  - Integration of other projects, like Proxmox Mail Gateway, and potentially also Proxmox Offline Mirror.
   - Off-site replication copies of guest for manual recovery on DC failure (not HA!)
-- Remote migration of virtual guests between different datacenters Advertising use of ZFS & Ceph backed replication for quicker transfer on actual migration
-- View configuration health state (subscription, apt repositories, pending updates, backups done ...)
-- Stand-alone daemon, possible to run in CT, VM, PVE host
-- Support for complex TFA (like PBS), ACME/Let's Encrypt from the beginning
-- For a later release:

-  - active-stanby architecture for standby managers to avoid single point of failure.
-  - integration of other projects, like Proxmox Mail Gateway, and potentially also some form of Proxmox Offline Mirror.
   - ... to be determined from user feedback and feature requests.

 ## Technology Overview